LeConTesteur/argparse-from-jsonschema/README.md

 #> optional arguments:
 #>   -h, --help            show this help message and exit
 #>   --resume              resume from checkpoint or not
+#>   --with-foo, --no-foo  --with-foo for true or --no-foo for false
 #>   --scale SCALE         scale of image, [1.0] in default
 #>   --mode {happy,high,heaven}
 #>                         speed mode, [happy] in default